chigh/chigh.github.io/README.md

+# Nothing to see here.
-A testbed of sorts, but I do have Brooke's How to Fight Disinformation.
+A testbed of sorts, but I do have Brooke's How to Fight Disinformation[^1].

+[^1]:How-to-Fight-Disinformation